- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as brand-name drugs. Brand names: Norco, Vicodin.

 - mental cloudiness

 Combining alcohol with this drug also increases your risk for liver problems and liver damage.

 For people with head injury: If you have a head injury, hydrocodone may cause increased pressure in your brain and cause breathing problems.

 For people with stomach problems: Use caution taking this drug if you have intestinal obstruction, ulcerative colitis, or constipation.
-This medication may ease your symptoms of these problems and make it difficult for doctors to diagnose or find the cause of the problems.
+This medication may worsen your symptoms.

 For people with lung disease: If you have lung disease, you might have trouble breathing if you take this medication.

 For people with severe liver disease: If you have severe liver disease, your risk of liver failure is increased.
 Also, this drug may build up in your body, which can cause trouble breathing and other side effects.

 For people with prostate enlargement: If you have an enlarged prostate, taking acetaminophen-hydrocodone may cause increased difficulty in urination.